Snip3R69/httpstatus/README.md

 - 400-499: Yellow
 - 500+: Red

-The script will also create a file in the "outputs" folder for each status code, and write the status code and URL to the corresponding file.
+The script will create a file in the "outputs" folder for each status code, and write the status code and URL to the corresponding file.

 If the `-o` option is specified, the script will write the status code and URL to the specified file as well.